-If the information is your own personal data, then you should make a subject access request under the Data Protection Act (DPA) 1998, and not under the FOI Act.
+If the information is your own personal data, then you should make a subject access request under the General Data Protection Regulation 2018 (GDPR), and not under the FOI Act.
 See above for details on how to access your own personal data.

 The FOI Act requires certain information to be supplied before we can respond to your request: